spgarbet/tangram/README.md

 Jun 27 2017 v0.3 A major refactor, cells in the table object are no longer 'special' and are just straight S3 objects.
 Two adapter layers of code are deleted, interface is stablizing.
 Used `tangram` as an S3 object and replaced various table generating calls to a single overloaded function.

+Sep 27 2017 v0.3.2 Multiple bug fixes from earlier refactor.
+Added support for LaTeX.
+A new example from FDA work.

 ## Goal

 The idea of creating a quick summary of a data set has been around a good while.
 The use of a statistical formulas to create summaries exists in SAS in PROC REPORT, and in the R package Hmisc.
 The SAS has a rich syntax which allows for generation of a wide array of summary tables, but is limited to a subset of SAS functions.
 The SAS generation is further limited to a fairly crude appearing table, with limited options for output generation.
 Hmisc offers wonderful output, but is fixed in the analysis that can be performed.